MFaisal125/RevenueRocketPK/README.md

-this is a it company website building mern technologies.
+this is a it company website building technologies.